-- D27 No blasting must occur without the prior approval of the Secretary.
-Should blasting be required, the Proponent must prepare a Blast Management Strategy in consultation with the EPA and submit the Blast Management Strategy to the Secretary for approval.
+D28 Should blasting be required, the Proponent must prepare a Blast Management Strategy in consultation with the EPA and submit the Blast Management Strategy to the Secretary prior to any blasting.
 The Blast Management Strategy must demonstrate that all blasting and associated activities will be undertaken in a manner that will not generate unacceptable noise and vibration impacts or pose a significant risk impact to residences and sensitive receptors.
 The Blast Management Strategy must also address the principles outlined in Hazardous Industry Planning Advisory Paper No 6: Hazard Analysis (Department of Planning, January 2011) and Assessment Guideline: Multi-Level Risk Assessment (Department of Planning and Infrastructure, May 2011) for the handling and storage of hazardous materials.
-Issues to be considered in the Blast Management Strategy must include, but not be limited to: - (a) details of blasting to be performed, including location, method and justification of the need to blast; - (b) identification of any potentially affected noise and vibration sensitive sites including heritage buildings and utilities; - (c) establishment of appropriate criteria for blast overpressure and ground vibration levels at each category of noise sensitive site; - (d) details of the storage and handling arrangements for explosive materials and the proposed transport of those materials to the construction site; - (e) identification of hazardous situations that may arise from the storage and handling of explosives, the blasting process and recovery of the blast site after detonation of the explosives; - (f) determination of potential noise and vibration and risk impacts from blasting and appropriate monitoring and best management practices to minimise and manage any blasting impacts and assess compliance with conditions D33 and D34; and - (g) community consultation procedures. - D28 The vibration levels for blasting activities, including both above ground and underground work, must meet the requirements of conditions D33 and D34. - D29 Blasts must be limited to an average of one single detonation in any one day, per sensitive receiver, and a maximum of six per week per sensitive receiver, unless otherwise agreed by the EPA through consultation on the Blast Management Strategy.
+Issues to be considered in the Blast Management Strategy must include, but not be limited to:

+- (a) details of blasting to be performed, including location, method and justification of the need to blast; - (b) identification of any potentially affected noise and vibration sensitive sites including heritage buildings and utilities; - (c) establishment of appropriate criteria for blast overpressure and ground vibration levels at each category of noise sensitive site; - (d) details of the storage and handling arrangements for explosive materials and the proposed transport of those materials to the construction site; - (e) identification of hazardous situations that may arise from the storage and handling of explosives, the blasting process and recovery of the blast site after detonation of the explosives; - (f) determination of potential noise and vibration and risk impacts from blasting and appropriate monitoring and best management practices to minimise and manage any blasting impacts and assess compliance with conditions D34 and D35; and - (g) community consultation procedures. - D29 The vibration levels for blasting activities, including both above ground and underground work, must meet the requirements of conditions D34 and D35. - D30 Blasts must be limited to an average of one single detonation in any one day, per sensitive receiver, and a maximum of six per week per sensitive receiver, unless otherwise agreed by the EPA through consultation on the Blast Management Strategy.

-- For the purposes of this condition a single detonation may involve a number of individual blasts fired in quick succession in a discrete area. - D30 For any section of tunnel construction where blasting is proposed, a series of initial trials at reduced scale must be conducted prior to production blasting to determine site-specific blast response characteristics and to define allowable blast sizes to meet the airblast overpressure and ground vibration limits in conditions D33 and D34. - D31 Blasting associated with the project must only be undertaken during the following hours: - (a) 9:00 am to 5:00 pm, Monday to Friday, inclusive; - (b) 9:00 am to 1:00 pm Saturday; and - (c) at no time on Sunday or on a public holiday, or as otherwise allowed for by the EPA and outlined in the Blast Management Strategy.
+- For the purposes of this condition a single detonation may involve a number of individual blasts fired in quick succession in a discrete area. - D31 For any section of tunnel construction where blasting is proposed, a series of initial trials at reduced scale must be conducted prior to production blasting to determine site-specific blast response characteristics and to define allowable blast sizes to meet the airblast overpressure and ground vibration limits in conditions D34 and D35. - D32 Blasting associated with the project must only be undertaken during the following hours: - (a) 9:00 am to 5:00 pm, Monday to Friday, inclusive; - (b) 9:00 am to 1:00 pm Saturday; and - (c) at no time on Sunday or on a public holiday;